SystemsBioinformatics/dynamic-community-fba/docs/2_getting_started/home.rst

 In `CBMPy`, the ``cbmpy.CBModel`` object stores the model and all it's attributes.
 When working with the model, most modifications will involve manipulating this object.
-In the previous section, we demonstrated how to load the *E. coli core metabolism* model and perform a FBA on it.
+In the previous section, we demonstrated how to load the *E. coli core iJR904* model and perform a FBA on it.
 Now, let's explore some basic alterations that can be made to the model.

 Reactions